Italy soccer attack stokes fears of neo-fascist violence

 The English Football Association plans to send a report to European soccer’s governing body UEFA following alleged anti-Semitic chanting by Lazio fans during the match on Thursday.
 Spurs manager Andre Villas-Boas has demanded an investigation.

-Lazio was fined 40,000 euros for racist chanting against black players in another match against Tottenham in London in September.
-(Reporting by Naomi O‘Leary; editing by Barry Moody/Mark Meadows)
+Lazio was fined 40,000 euros for racist chanting against black players in another match against Tottenham in London in September. ($1 = 0.7761 euros)